CSC207-UofT/course-project-gitgarden/phase2/specification.md

     * Prompt the user to input again with an error message stating why the input was not accepted

 ## Classes Specification
+The UI classes are:
+- CounterOfferPage
+- DetailsPage
+- DistributorPage